canonical/notebook-operators/image-definitions/README.md

 scan.sh
 ```

 Tag will be set to contents of `version.txt`.
-If different tag and registry required supply required parameters:
+If different tag is required supply required parameters:

 ```
-scan.sh <tag> <registry>
+scan.sh <tag>
 ```

+Some images could be excluded from security scanning, because they are used as builder images.
+At this point all images are scanned for vulnerabilities.

 ### Publish